gwhyang/ld-58-collector/README.md

 ## About **Mineral Sweeper**
 **Mineral Sweeper** is a game collecting mineral and upgrade you mining kits.

-I learned this variant of minesweeper from https://danielben.itch.io/dragonsweeper.
+I learned this variant of minesweeper from [dragonsweeper](https://danielben.itch.io/dragonsweeper).

 ---

-## How to play
+## How to Play
+1. **Cotrol**

+    Use LEFTKEY of mouse to dig and pick.

+    Use RIGHTKEY or numberkey to pick numbers, then RIGHTKEY to label cell.
+2. **Action Points**

     When mining, you’ll cost action points on left-top of the screen.
 If it is lower than 0, you’ll lose all minerals gained during mining.
 You can point the ladder to save your minerals, and buy upgrade.
+3. **Number**

     The number on a mineral shows its points and the number on a blank cell shows the sum of points form its 3x3 nearing cells.
 Just like the minesweeper.
+4. **Level**

     The deeper, the rarer mineral appears.

 ---

 ## Assets

 Used tile: https://kenney.nl/assets/voxel-pack

 Sound Effects: https://cyrex-studios.itch.io/universal-ui-soundpack

 Music: https://pizzadoggy.itch.io/cozy-tunes